 The Solar Hut and Solar Panels

 You can see my solar panels on the roof.
-Ralph hooked me up with two new panels that generate 400 watts together.
-I had three older panels which together generate 200 more watts.
+Ralph hooked me up with two new panels that

 In essence, the photovoltaic cell in the panel is composed of a layer of silicon that has been “doped” on one side with boron and with phosphorous on the other side.
 When sunlight hits this PS&B sandwich, photons throw off electrons, and with conductor wires, the subsequent electrical current flows into the storage “tank” of batteries.